exposit/katamoiran/_posts/2016-10-14-stats-as-traits.md

 The only limit on this is that you must be able to justify it with your character's backstory AND you have to be happy playing the resulting character.
 You also have to abide by any restrictions on the ability in the original class, for example, the magic user's inability to cast in heavy armor or the thief's inability to sneak attack wearing heavy armor.

-Finally, choose a Fray die based on your archetype; if in doubt, use the core SH thief or cleric.
+Finally, choose a Fray die based on your archetype.
+If it comes up in play that you need a class, use the one your Fray die is based on.

+Thief: skilled, expert, rogue, pilot
+Cleric: well-rounded, fighter with a little magic, healer
+Fighter: fighter, barbarian, soldier
+Magic User: mage, psychic, wild talent

 **Advancement**